Licensing contracts – Understand the 6 most used Microsoft contracts

 • Software Assurance.
 Discounts on Software Assurance only (5% to Enterprise Enrollment) and new Licenses with SA (15% to Enterprise Enrollment).
 Full Software Assurance benefits for deployed licenses (also new version rights) and if you qualify, Unlimited Problem Resolution Support

-For more information on the EA, EAS and SCE enrollment types, read our in-depth blog Different enrollment options for the Enterprise Agreement
+For more information on the EA, EAS and SCE enrollment types, read our in-depth blog Different enrollment options for the Enterprise Agreement.

 4. Microsoft Products & Services Agreement (MPSA)